 In the case of absence, please ring the office or email your child's Form Teacher with a reason for the absence.
 It would be appreciated if you could let us know if the disease is infectious.
 Please try to arrange dental appointments etc, during the holidays.
 Children cannot be excused from games lessons unless they bring a note from their parents/guardians.

 Parents are always very welcome to watch their children playing matches.
 Fixtures are listed in the School calendar which will be sent to you separately.
 Home netball and rounders matches are played on site and start between 2.15pm and 2.30pm unless otherwise stated.
 Home cricket fixtures are played at Kibworth Cricket Ground.
 Market Harborough Rugby Club is the venue for home Rugby matches and soccer matches are played at Aylestone Boys’ Club, South Wigston.
 Year 6 boys play their matches with Year 5 to form the Colts team.

-list is attached.
+Your attention is drawn to the School uniform list (see below for link).
+Specific uniform items must be purchased from our uniform provider www.schoolblazer.com.
 It is essential that the correct uniform is always worn as it helps the child to feel part of the School.
-All belongings must be clearly named.
-Sewn on tapes are preferred.
-It is essential that every item of clothing is marked with the child’s name.
+All items of clothing and belongings must be clearly named.
+Sewn on tapes are preferred (schoolblazer provide this service).
 We have particular difficulty with underwear, swimwear, towels and socks.
-Children are reluctant to claim underwear and socks if these are unmarked.
-An optional navy blue back pack is available from the School Shop.

 Please note that trainers should be white.